 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any impacts to PIBC's CPL standards and programs would be further explored and determined in collaboration with the OSPG.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any impacts to PIBC's CPL standards and programs would be further explored and determined in collaboration with the OSPG.

-71. Would the PIBC continue to host conferences and events for registrants under the PGA?
+- 71. Would the PIBC continue to host conferences and events for registrants under the PGA?
 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any impacts to PIBC's conferences and events would be further explored and determined in collaboration with the OSPG.

-72. Would the PIBC continue to give awards and other forms of recognition under the PGA?
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any impacts to PIBC's conferences and events would be further explored and determined in collaboration with the OSPG. - 72.
+Would the PIBC continue to give awards and other forms of recognition under the PGA?
 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any potential impacts to PIBC's awards and recognition activities would be further explored and determined in collaboration with the OSPG.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any potential impacts to PIBC's awards and recognition activities would be further explored and determined in collaboration with the OSPG.